ravionlab/artificial-intelligence-projects/01_Supervised Learning/README.md

 ## How to Contribute 🤝

-We welcome contributions!
+We welcome contributions to help expand this repository!
 - **Fork** the repository.
 - **Clone** it locally.
 - Make your changes and **submit a pull request**.
-- Ensure your changes pass all tests.
+- Ensure your contributions include detailed explanations and, if applicable, code examples.

 ---

-## License 📄

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-*Thank you for exploring this repository on Supervised Learning.
-Happy Learning!*
+*Thank you for exploring this comprehensive guide on Supervised Learning.
+Dive in, learn the theory, and apply it to solve real-world problems!*